 Most of the time, the wind is at your back as you go inland, and it is slightly downhill on the way back – a great combination.

-There is a water fountain at the Milton Street park, which is one of the nicer areas of the path.
+There is a water fountain at the Milton Street Park, which is one of the nicer areas of the path.

 Other parts of the trail are not so nice, with chain-link fences, graffiti and homeless people.
 There was a part in the middle where we definitely smelled pot – a lot of it!
 We never felt unsafe when we went, but I would recommend always going with someone.

-What to Do Afterwards
+What to Do Afterward

 If you end in Culver City, you have downtown just a short bike ride away.
-Check out my Top Culver City Date Ideas article.
+Check out my Top Culver City Date Ideas article:

 Well, I hope I’ve given you an idea of what it’s like to do the Ballona Creek Bike path.
 Although it’s not as picturesque as, say, the Strand, I still really like this really easy and mellow bike path. – Brian